 Step 3 – Post production

-Using MODEPIX software, I crop both presentations’ photos to 1:1 format; additionally, the whole material made in Step 2 is rotated by 90 degrees.
+Using MODEVID software, I crop both presentations’ photos to 1:1 format; additionally, the whole material made in Step 2 is rotated by 90 degrees.
 I ensure that the shoe takes up the whole frame.
 It should look grand and airy at the same time.
 By tuning the contrast, I highlight the anatomical split of the sole.
 After the folders are merged, I upload them on the server as [120 photos, 1 level].

 For the purpose of this presentation, I used MODE360 “JUMBO” rotating light chamber.